Outreach, education and training are important components of many of the Center on Law and Poverty’s projects.

 Currently, we are conducting trainings about the public benefits programs in general, and immigrants’ eligibility for public benefits in particular.
 We are also training farm and ranch laborers about their wage and hour rights, and keeping them informed about the status of our campaign to secure their right to workers’ compensation coverage when they are injured on the job.

-If you are interested in having the Center give a presentation to your group, or organization, please contact Craig Acorn at (505) 255-2840 or by email at: email@example.com.
+If you are interested in having the Center give a presentation to your group, or organization, please contact the office manager at (505) 255-2840 or by email at: email@example.com.
 Please note that we can only arrange trainings for groups of 10 or more people